Can We Live on Mars? | Science Me

 The first city on Mars will be a self-sustaining network of industrial and residential buildings.

 While it's often said that Mars is similar to Earth, this is only relative to other alien worlds.
 In practical terms, being able to live on Mars poses enormous challenges, some of which are dramatised in the National Geographic series Mars.
-Besides the major considerations listed here, it highlights a host of biological, psychological, and political hazards of colonising Mars.
+Besides what we considered here, it highlights a host of biological, psychological, and political hazards of colonising Mars.

 Colonising The Solar System